-Peter Loge is an Associate Professor in the School of Media and Public Affairs at The George Washington University, the founding director of the Project on Ethics in Political Communication, and a strategic communication consultant.
+Peter Loge is an Associate Professor and Associate Director in the School of Media and Public Affairs at The George Washington University, a Senior Fellow at the Agirre Lehedakaria Center in Bilbao, the founding director of the Project on Ethics in Political Communication, and a strategic communication consultant.
+Loge is also an affiliated faculty member at the Institute for Public Diplomacy and Global Communication at The George Washington University and an Associate Fellow at Timothy Dwight College at Yale University.

-Loge has served in senior positions for Senator Edward Kennedy, for three members of the US House of Representatives, and in the Obama administration.
+Over the past three decades, Peter Loge has served in senior positions for Senator Edward Kennedy, for three members of the US House of Representatives, and in the Obama administration.
 Peter has led and advised a range of campaigns and organizations, put the first Member of Congress on the internet, lobbied for “America’s Funniest Home Videos,” served as a Senior Policy Advisor for health care in the US House during the debate over the Affordable Care Act, and was a Chief of Staff in the House of Representatives during the Clinton impeachment proceedings.
 His eclectic career also includes having a solo-show of his sculpture in a Washington, DC gallery and appearing as a political satirist on National Public Radio (The Washington Post accused Saturday Night Live of stealing one of his ideas).
-His book Soccer Thinking for Management Success: Lessons for Organizations from the World’s Game debuted as the #1 sports industry new release on Amazon in the summer of 2018.
-His edited volume, Political Communication: Theory and Practics, is due out from Rowman & Littlefield in 2020.
+His book Soccer Thinking for Management Success: Lessons for Organizations from the World’s Game debuted as a #1 new release on Amazon in the summer of 2018.
+His edited volume, Political Communication: Theory and Practice was published in mid-2020 (Rowman & Littlefield).
 In early, 2019 Peter launched the Project on Ethics in Political Communication to promote the study, teaching, and practice of ethics in political communication.
-He has lectured about ethics, strategic communication, and soccer thinking at Yale University, the University of the Basque Country, the University of Oregon, Emerson College, and elsewhere.
+He has lectured about ethics, strategic communication, and soccer thinking at Yale University, the University of the Basque Country, Harvard University, the University of Oregon, Emerson College, and elsewhere.

 Prior to being appointed to the faculty at GW, Peter served as a Senior Advisor to the Commissioner of the Food and Drug Administration in the Obama administration, a Presidentially appointed position the Commissioner created for Peter.
 In this role, he worked on some of the administration’s top public health priorities including the Cancer Moonshot, the Precision Medicine Initiative, the opioid crisis, and others.